liyiying/Feature_Critic/README.md

 ```

 ### Download PACS Dataset and trained models
-Make sure to run script to download the PACS dataset and trained models from the MEGA netowrk disk.
+Make sure to run script to download the PACS dataset and trained models from the MEGA network disk.
  ```
  bash get_model_dataset.sh
  ```